 Music therapists are now found working in oncology treatment centers, pain and stress clinics, correctional facilities, hospice care, and substance abuse and addiction facilities and organizations.
 School districts also employ music therapists to work with children with a range of social and emotional disorders, mental illness, and special education needs.
 And, with more U.S. citizens living longer, aging programs and services also now hire music therapists.

-Music therapists are musicians as well as therapists, so a background in and love of music are essential for this career, states the AMTA website.
+Music therapists are musicians as well as therapists, so a background in and love of music are essential for this career, states the AMTA website and the Bureau of Labor Statistics.
 But it also stresses that those seeking a career in this field have a genuine interest in people and a desire to help others empower themselves.
-Other attributes required for this career, according to the AMTA, are:

 - an openness to new ideas